 1. Find an Illustrator

 Finding the right illustrator is an important part of the process.
-The illustrator should have the right style to bring your ideas to life.
 The success of your children’s book will depend on the quality of the story and the illustrations.
-It is worth taking the time to find the right illustrator for your children's book.
+The illustrator's style should be very close to what you are looking for.
+It is worth taking the time to find the best illustrator for your children's book.

-If finding the lowest price is more important, you can sign-up with a freelance website who list hundreds of illustrators around the world.
-If connecting with a local illustrator is more important, search for “Illustrators in Australia”.
+If you are looking for the lowest price, you can sign-up with a freelance website who have illustrators from every part of the world.
+If working with a local illustrator is more important, search for “Illustrators in Australia”.
 What you should look for is a style that is a good match for your children's book.
 An experienced illustrator can have more than one style or combination of styles.
-Have a look at their portfolio and pick a style is right for your book.
+Review their portfolio and pick a style is right for your book.

-Designing a children's book is an exciting journey and can take some time to get the artwork, text and layout ready for printing and publishing.
-It will normally take 4-5 weeks to complete a children's book with a full-time illustrator.
+Designing a children's book is an exciting journey and can take some time to get the artwork, text and layout perfect.
+It will normally take 4-5 weeks to complete a children's book when working with a full-time illustrator.
 The style and background complexity can also affect the timeline.
 A standard illustrated page can take 1 or 2 days, whereas a realistic illustration can take much longer.
-Revisions can also push out the project timeline.
-Always ask your illustrator how many revisions are included in the price.
+Revisions can also push out the timeline.

 3. Find a Book Editor